tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--1.1-_getting_started.md

 ## Getting Started

-In this section, I'll step you through installing Blender, launching it via the terminal, accessing its scripting interface, and running your first line of code.
+Here, I'll step you through installing Blender, launching it via the terminal, accessing its scripting interface, and running your first line of code.
 At the time of writing, Blender is on release 2.83.

 Download Blender from the Blender website at [https://www.blender.org/download/](https://www.blender.org/download/).
 On the Download page, click the *other versions* option (Figure 1.1.2).
 I'm using a *portable* version.
 I prefer not to use installers if I can; this way, I know exactly where the Blender application is stored, which is useful for the command line step (coming up shortly).
 For Windows, download the *Portable(.zip)* file.
 For Linux, download the *non*-Snap-Store version.
 For macOS, there's just one option, which is the one you want.